Why the BRC?

 Boston is a place of complex and deeply layered history.
-The BRC:

 - Focuses on the history of underrepresented groups to expand our understanding of Boston’s long history through the eyes of its residents, past and present.

 - Expands on Northeastern University Archives and Special Collections’ existing commitment to activate archives by making them as useful as possible to the neighborhoods and underrepresented groups they originate from.